Insolvency Service Investigation Lawyers

 A liquidator or administrator will look at all of the company’s books and records and investigate the transactions of the company.
 The Insolvency Practitioner (IP) will also consider whether the conduct of the former directors was consistent with their obligations to act in the best interests of the company.

 Similarly, individual transactions will also be looked at.
-If in the period prior to insolvency company property was transferred away at less than its market value or certain creditors were paid at the expense of others the Insolvency Practitioner may try to undo those transactions pursuant to section 238 and section 239 of the Insolvency Act 1986, as being transactions at an undervalue and preference payments, respectively.
+If in the period prior to insolvency company property was transferred away at less than its market value or certain creditors were paid at the expense of others.

-The IP will also look at other peoples involvement with the company and ask “did any person act in the capacity as a shadow director – a person occupying the position of director, regardless of whether they are officially named as one”.
+The IP may also look at others involved with the company and ask whether a person acted as a shadow director – a person occupying the position of director, regardless of whether they are officially named as one”.